yitongx/yitongx.github.io/index.md

 <table border="0">
     <td width="70%">
 <p>
 I'm a senior student at the Automation Science Department, Beihang University, Beijing China.
 My research interests are computer vision, robotics and machine learning systems.
-Currently, I'm working as a summer intern with Prof. [Yonggang Wen](https://www.ntu.edu.sg/home/ygwen/).
-Before that, I worked with Prof. [Baochang Zhang](https://scholar.google.co.jp/citations?user=WH0J_34AAAAJ&hl=en&oi=ao) at Beihang University and Prof. [Gao Huang](http://www.gaohuang.net/) at Tsinghua University.
+Currently, I'm working as a summer intern with <a href="https://www.ntu.edu.sg/home/ygwen/">Prof. Yonggan Wen</a>.
+Before that, I worked with <a href="https://scholar.google.co.jp/citations?user=WH0J_34AAAAJ&hl=en&oi=ao">Prof. Baochang Zhang</a> at Beihang University and <a href="http://www.gaohuang.net/">Prof. Gao Huang</a> at Tsinghua University.
 </p>
 <p>
 I plan to apply for master's and Ph.D. programs in both EE and CS directions.